neuralmidifx/neuralmidifx.github.io/docs/docs_v2/tutorials/Mid2Mid Examples/1_UnconditionalMidiGeneration.md

 {: .fs-6 .fw-300 }

 {: .note }
-> the source code for this demo is available in the demos branch of the repository.
+> the source code for this demo is available in the `Demos/MidToMid` branch of the repository.
 >
-> [demo 1 Source Code](???){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+> [demo 1 Source Code](https://github.com/behzadhaki/NeuralMidiFXPlugin/tree/master/Demos/UnconditionalMidiGeneration){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---